choria-io/website/docs/content/concepts/related/_index.md

 toc = true
 +++

-There are a number of related projects in the project GitHub respositories, I'll call out a few key ones here:
+There are a number of related projects in the project GitHub repositories, I'll call out a few key ones here:

 ## Choria Plugins